knative/eventing/docs/registry/README.md

 Our design revolves around the following core requirements:

 1. We should have a Registry per namespace to enforce isolation.
-2. The Registry should contain only the event types that can be consumed from the eventing mesh.
+2. The Registry should contain the event types that can be consumed from the eventing mesh.
+If an event type is not ready for consumption, we should explicitly indicate so.
-3. The event types stored in the Registry should contain all the required information for a consumer to create a trigger without resorting to some other OOB mechanism.
+3. The event types stored in the Registry should contain all the required information for a consumer to create a Trigger without resorting to some other OOB mechanism.

 ## Design Ideas